 Reasons to be self-employed in Portugal

 The business opportunities in Portugal are huge and let foreign investors choose what they want in terms of business forms, suitable for their needs.
 A sole proprietorship is the ideal choice for the type of entrepreneurs wanting to start a business with a fixed budget.
 This means that they can easily develop without having to pay attention to taxes to pay if the annual turnover is not exceeded.
 The tax regime is advantageous for sole traders in Portugal, and it is among the reasons why such business form is recommended and chosen.
 Likewise, being self-employed in Portugal means having fewer worries from a business point of view, especially for attorneys, accountants, real estate agents, translators, web developers, graphic designers who want to activate in this fields.
 A successful self-employed contractor will have to be aware of the business responsibilities, make a concrete plan, understand the direction of business, including on the internet, and have everything necessary for offering complete services.

 A sole proprietorship in Portugal is the proper structure for the type of entrepreneurs who would rather work for themselves, pay fewer taxes and generate profits for their own good.
 It is though recommended to change the business structure if the sole proprietorship no longer addresses to your needs, and in this case, an LDA represents the next business step in Portugal.

-- • approximately USD340 billion is the estimated GDP for 2019;
+- • approximately USD 254 billion is the estimated GDP for 2021;

 - • the economy is sustained by the tourism sector that registers around 20 million visitors each year;

-- • USD 62.22 billion represents the export profits for Portugal in 2018.
+- • USD 105.3 billion represents the export profits for Portugal in 2021;